kylecorry31/Trail-Sense/app/src/main/res/raw/guide_survival_chapter_overview.md

 Even if you don't have a signal with your carrier, you may still be able to call emergency services.
 If you can't make a call, try sending a text message.
 Check your phone periodically to see if you have a signal, but otherwise keep it off or in airplane mode to conserve battery.
 You may get a better signal by climbing to higher ground or moving to an open area.

 ### Whistle
 A whistle is a simple and effective signaling device.
-Three short blasts is the universal signal for help.
+Three short blasts are the universal signal for help.
 You may want to cover your ears when using the whistle at full volume.

 ### Signal mirror
 A signal mirror is a highly effective daytime signaling device, especially in sunny conditions.
 Hold the mirror with one hand and extend your other arm in front of you with your fingers in a V-shape.
 Reflect sunlight onto your fingers and slowly move the mirror to direct the reflected light toward potential rescuers or aircraft.

 ### Smoke
 Smoke can attract attention during the day.
 You can create a lot of smoke by burning green vegetation.
-Be sure to do this in a safe manner.
+Be sure to do this safely.

 ### Flares
-Flares can be seen best at night or in low visibility conditions.
-Be sure to follow the instructions on the flare packaging and be aware of any legal restrictions on their use.
+Flares are best seen at night or in low-visibility conditions.
+Follow the instructions on the flare packaging and be aware of any legal restrictions on their use.

 ### Flashlight
 At night, a flashlight can be used to signal for help.
 Use the international distress signal, SOS, which is three short flashes, three long flashes, and three short flashes.
-If you don't remember the SOS signal, just flash the light repeatedly in groups of three.
+If you don't remember the SOS signal, flash the light repeatedly in groups of three.
 Aim it in the direction of aircraft or other potential rescuers.

 ### Ground-to-air signals
 Ground-to-air signals are large markers you create on the ground to communicate with aircraft.
 Use rocks, logs, or other materials to create a large "V" (means you require assistance) or an "X" (means you require medical assistance).
-It is recommended to use contrasting or artificial colors to make the signal more visible.
+Use contrasting or artificial colors to make the signal more visible.